neurobagel/documentation/docs/infrastructure.md

 ## Launch the API and graph stack

-To launch the API and your Stardog instance using `docker compose`, follow the below steps distilled from [the these instructions](https://github.com/neurobagel/api/blob/main/README.md#local-installation).
+We recommend launching the API and your Stardog instance using `docker compose`.
+The below steps are distilled from [these instructions](https://github.com/neurobagel/api/blob/main/README.md#local-installation).

 ### Clone the API repo
 ```bash